saucelabs/sauce-docs/docs/secure-connections/sauce-connect/security-authentication.md

 In your log, look for the entries following the `"checking OCSP entry"` line to get the list of certificate authority sites.

-In addition to whitelisting these sites, consult the  list of domains at the RapidSSL website and add them to your whitelist as well to make sure that Sauce Connect Proxy can connect to all appropriate certificate-issuing authorities.
+In addition to allowlisting these sites, consult the  list of domains at the RapidSSL website and add them to your allowlist as well to make sure that Sauce Connect Proxy can connect to all appropriate certificate-issuing authorities.

 #### OCSP Tunnel Certificate Validation
 This feature lets the Sauce Connect client validate that the tunnel endpoint's public certificate has not been revoked.
 OCSP relies on Public Key Infrastructure and needs to make additional HTTP requests to OCSP servers associated with the tunnel endpoint’s certificate chain.